Harbour notices to mariners issued by

 Capt.
 Georgina Carlo-Paat, Harbour Master

-NOTICE IS HEREBY GIVEN that the lower leading light has moved position:
+NOTICE IS HEREBY GIVEN that the lower leading light has been returned to its original position.

 The characteristics have been surveyed and remain unchanged.